Get a free, no obligation personal loan quote with rates as low as 9.99%

 There are two types of credit checks or inquiries, a hard credit check and a soft credit check.
-Depending on who wants to check your credit and why they want to check your credit will determine whether it is a hard or soft inquiry.
+The way the inquiry is classified depends on who is checking your credit and why.
+Here, we’ll differentiate between a soft vs hard credit check in Canada to help you understand how each may affect your credit.

 What Is A Hard Credit Check?